nickeforsberg/sofiakarlsson/wp-content/plugins/imsanity/readme.txt

 == Changelog ==

+= 2.5.0 =
+* added: imsanity_allowed_mimes filter to override the default list of image formats allowed
+* added: imsanity_orientation filter to modify auto-rotation behavior, return 1 to bypass
+* added: imsanity_get_max_width_height filter to customize max width/height
+* added: define network settings as defaults for new sites in multi-site mode
+* fixed: WP threshold of 2560 overrides Imsanity when using larger dimensions
+* fixed: settings link on plugins page broken in some cases
+* fixed: crop filter not applied if max width or height is equal to existing dimension
+* fixed: invalid capabilities used for settings page - props @cfoellmann

+= 2.4.3 =
+* changed: default size from 2048 to 1920
+* fixed: WP Import plugin breaks during Media imports
+* fixed: setting a value to 0 causes errors on multi-site
+* fixed: conversion settings not displaying correctly on multi-site

 = 2.4.2 =
 * changed: noresize in filename also works in batch processing
 * fixed: error message does not contain filename when file is missing